 Please read the following instructions carefully, as any animal that does not meet the outlined physical parameters for surgery (over/underweight, undisclosed medical conditions, vomiting anything other than bile), will be declined for surgery, and charges will apply.
 If your pet has a medical condition or is currently on medications, please call us to confirm whether they are a good candidate for surgery within our program.

 At the time of booking, please notify staff of any behavioural issues(fear, nervousness, aggression), to protect the safety of our team members and enable surgery to proceed.

 In order to protect your pet from the possibility of contracting an illness while in our care, we recommend that you have your pet vaccinated at least two weeks prior to your appointment.
 Otherwise, vaccinations will be available at the time of surgery.
 We do recommend pre-anesthetic bloodwork for all animals.
 Please note that bloodwork must be done within two weeks of your surgical appointment.
-All animals between the ages of 5-6 years old will require pre-anesthetic bloodwork within two weeks of the surgical appointment.
-We do not accept animals over the age of 6.
-While these animals can still be done they fall outside of our normal surgical protocols.
+We do no accept animals over the age of 5.
+While these animals can still be done they fall outsdie of our normal surgical protocols.
 Please contact your local full service clinic to talk to them about having these pets spayed and neutered.